American Italian Cultural Center

 The American Italian Cultural Center (AICC) is a nonprofit institution in New Orleans, Louisiana, whose mission is to honor and celebrate Italian American history and culture in Louisiana.
 Founded in 1985 by Joseph Maselli and adjacent to New Orleans's renowned Piazza d'Italia, the AICC offers Italian language courses, concerts, events, trips to Italy, and dual-citizenship applications, as well as promotes other Italian American organizations and their events.
 The AICC also houses an Honorary Consul of Italy.
 It operates under the parent organization of the American Italian Renaissance Foundation.

 The AICC is home to the American Italian Museum and the Louisiana American Italian Sports Hall of Fame.
 The museum's focus is the heritage and contributions of American Italians in the Southeast, particularly the Italians in New Orleans.
 Displays include photographs, articles, family histories and memorabilia.

 The AICC hosts an annual St. Joseph's Day celebration in October, as well as a Festa d'Italia in the Piazza.

 The AICC publishes the quarterly Italian American Digest; and it oversees the American Italian Research Library, located in the New Orleans suburb of Metairie.

 Honorary Consul

 Current Chairman Frank Maselli, son of AICC founder Joseph Maselli, serves as an Honorary Consul of Italy.
 The chairman performs limited consul duties, such as student visas.
 Other consulate duties for the state of Louisiana fall under the jurisdiction of the Consulate General of Houston.

 Membership

-Membership with the American Italian Cultural Center is a large part of taking the courses and includes discounts at many local Italian restaurants, including Angelo Brocato's, Reginelli's, and Gendusa's Italian Market.
+Membership with the American Italian Cultural Center is a large part of taking the courses and includes discounts at many local Italian restaurants.
 Membership is offered at different levels.